parse-community/docs/_includes/android/push-notifications.md

 You have confirmed that the push notification is making it to your push logs.
 Now what?
 The next step is to verify if your push notification targeting is correct.
 Say, if you're debugging why notifications are not reaching a specific device, it's important to make sure that this device is actually included in the targeting of this push notification.
 You can't deliver something that is not addressed correctly.

-In order to do this, you'll have to confirm that the device's `%{ParseInstallation}` object is included in your push notification targeting criteria.
-This is quite straightforward if you're using channels: all you need to verify is that your device's `%{ParseInstallation}` is subscribed to the channel by checking the channels array.
+In order to do this, you'll have to confirm that the device's `ParseInstallation` object is included in your push notification targeting criteria.
+This is quite straightforward if you're using channels: all you need to verify is that your device's `ParseInstallation` is subscribed to the channel by checking the channels array.
 If you're using advanced targeting, e.g. you're using a push query with constraints, you'll have to work a bit more to determine if your targeting is on point.

 Basically, you will need to run the same push query you're using for your targeting, and verify that your installation of interest is included in the result set.
 As you can only query the installation class programmatically using the Master Key, you will need to use one of the Master Key capable SDKs (JavaScript SDK, .NET) or the REST API.
 Ideally, you would use the same SDK that you're currently using to send the push notifications.

 #### Debugging using the REST API

 The REST API is quite easy to use for this sort of purpose as you can easily recreate the push query using the information provided in your push notification logs.
 If you look closely at the “Full Target” value in your push campaign log item, you may notice that it matches the query format for a REST API query.
-You can grab an example of what a [REST API query](/docs/rest#queries-constraints) over `%{ParseInstallation}`s would look like from the REST API docs.
+You can grab an example of what a [REST API query](/docs/rest#queries-constraints) over `ParseInstallation`s would look like from the REST API docs.
 Don't forget to use the `X-Parse-Master-Key` header to ensure that the Master Key is used to run this query.

 ```bash
 # Query over installations